 How To Use Lady's Mantle Herb Health Embassy

 2-3 tsp of Lady's Mantle Herb pour with 200ml of cool water.
-Bring to a boil and simmer for 5 minutes, then set aside to infuse covered for 10 minutes and strain.
-Drink 4 x 100ml daily.
+Bring to a boil and simmer for 5 minutes, then set aside to infuse covered for 10 minutes and then strain it.

 50g of Lady's Mantle Herb pour 250ml of vinegar.
 Close the dish tightly and allow it to digest for 14 days, then filter.
 Use in a diluted form (in a 1: 1 ratio with the water) for rinsing the mouth or skin wash.